sabpdo/portfolio-sabpdo/docs/assignments/project3.md

 Side Note: In our application, we plan that users will claim an entire post for the purpose of achieving an MVP.
 That means if a restaurant has a single post that lists 3 pizzas, and a user claims that post, the user is putting a request for all those 3 pizzas.

 ### Concept II:

 __Name__: Claiming [User, Item]

 __Purpose:__ Users can reserve an item as their own.

 __Operational Principle:__ User `user` can select an `item` for themself, after which other users cannot claim it unless the item is unclaimed.
-When a user claims an item, they can request for the item to be claimed via “Pickup” or “Delivery.”
+When a user claims an item, they can request for the item to be claimed via “Pickup” or “Delivery”.
+If a user is requesting for “Delivery”, they must also list their address.
 When an `item` is claimed, it means the user is requesting the item for themself; however, only when the claim is changed to `completed` does it mean that the user has successfully received the item.

 __State:__